-application date Your application date is the date we receive your completed application form.
-But if you had registered with one of our partner landlords before we began operation in 2008-09, you keep your original application date.

-bands These are categories of housing need that make up the system we use to show the level of priority that applicants have on our housing register.

-bidding This is the way you express an interest in an advertised property.
+- application date Your application date is the date we receive your completed application form.
+But if you had registered with one of our partner landlords before we began operation in 2008-09, you keep your original application date. - bands These are categories of housing need that make up the system we use to show the level of priority that applicants have on our housing register. - bidding This is the way you express an interest in an advertised property.
 No money is involved in this form of bidding.

-Common Travel Area This area is made up of the United Kingdom, Channel Islands, the Isle of Man and the Republic of Ireland.
+Common Travel This area is made up of the United Kingdom, Channel Islands, the Isle of Man and the Republic of Ireland.

-choicebased lettings Choice-based letting (CBL) is a way of letting properties that allows you and other applicants to see the number and type of properties available.
-You bid for properties you are interested in, and everyone can see how many bids were made and what band the successful applicant was in.

-housing register Our housing register is a list of everyone seeking housing with our partner landlords.

-letting policy All our partner landlords have a shared set of rules on how properties will be advertised and let.
-This is our letting policy.

-direct offer In exceptional circumstances we may offer a property to an applicant without requiring a bid - this is called a direct offer or a direct let.
+- choice-based letting (CBL) is a way of letting properties that allows based you and other applicants to see the number and type of properties available.
+You bid for properties you are interested in, and everyone can see how many bids were made and what band the successful applicant was in. - housing register Our housing register is a list of everyone seeking housing with our partner landlords. - letting policy All our partner landlords have a shared set of rules on how properties will be advertised and let.
+This is our letting policy. - direct offer In exceptional circumstances we may offer a property to an applicant without requiring a bid - this is called a direct offer or a direct let.
 For openness, the property will still appear in our weekly advertising but other applicants will not be able to bid for it.

-Housing Solutions Team This team offers advice and help on housing options and homelessness, and aims to prevent homelessness.
+Housing This team offers advice and help on housing options and homelessness, and aims to prevent homelessness.

-local authority For our scheme, the local government authority is Durham County local letting policy the shortage of affordable housing in rural areas.

-Council.

-This is a policy that takes account of local circumstances, for example affordable home ownership This is a scheme to enable homeseekers who cannot afford to buy a property on the open market to get onto the property ladder by partrenting and part-buying, usually with a registered provider.
+- local authority For our scheme, the local government authority is Durham County Council. - local letting This is a policy that takes account of local circumstances, for example the shortage of affordable housing in rural areas. - affordableThis is a scheme to enable homeseekers who cannot afford to buy a property on the open market to get onto the property ladder by partownershipownershiprenting and part-buying, usually with a registered provider.

-nomination agreement , , , priority date This is the date when a person is given additional priority, which will be later than their application date. reasonable preference The Housing Act uses this phrase to describe the kind of priority a local council should give to certain types of housing need. registered providers These are social landlords registered with the Homes and Communities Agency to provide social housing.
-Most are housing associations, but some are registered charities, companies, trusts and co-operatives. tie-breaker We use a tie-breaker to decide which of 2 applications with equal priority will get our offer of a property. we, Durham Key Options (DKO) This means the partner organisations that provide a single advertising scheme for housing across County Durham. you, the applicant This means a person applying or wishing to apply for housing with Durham Key Options.
+- nomination This kind of agreement says how the local authority and registered providers must co-operate and work in partnership to help people in housing need and to prevent homelessness. - priority date This is the date when a person is given additional priority, which will be later than their application date. - reasonable The Housing Act uses this phrase to describe the kind of priority a local council should give to certain types of housing need. - registered These are social landlords registered with the Homes and Communities Agency to provide social housing.
+Most are housing associations, but some are registered charities, companies, trusts and co-operatives. - tie-breaker We use a tie-breaker to decide which of 2 applications with equal priority will get our offer of a property. - we, Durham Key This means the partner organisations that provide a single advertising Options (DKO) scheme for housing across County Durham. - you, the This means a person applying or wishing to apply for housing with applicant Durham Key Options.